nferruzzi/xplode/README.md

 1. create a GameObject and call it as you wish
 1. set the Layer to "Enemies"
-1. add a Mesh and Collider
+1. add Mesh, Collider, RigidBody
+1. tweak your RigidBody properties (e. fix Y)
-1. add a `WeaponGun` component if it fires from a single weapon or a `WeaponController` if it has more than one
+1. add `WeaponGun` component if it fires from a single weapon or `WeaponController` if it has more than one
 1. on its Start method, get a spawning location from the `Spawner` instance.
 1. schedule it's behaviour according to your own logic
 1. add method `OnCollisionEnter`